-EachThe operator individually shall be responsible for the payment of fees to cover the costs incurred by the County in annually inspecting each mine site the facilities of that operation, pursuant to Section 10-34.1103 of this chapter, as determined by the Master Fee Resolution adopted by the Board and any and all costs associated with the administration of Article 11.
+Each operator, individually, shall be responsible for the payment of fees to cover the costs incurred by the County in annually inspecting the facilities of that operation, pursuant to Section 10-4.1103 of this chapter, as determined by the Master Fee Resolution adopted by the Board and any and all costs associated with the administration of Article 11.
 Said fee shall be due within thirty (30) days of written notification by the Director.
-This fee shall also cover the costs of the annual compliance review required under Section 10.4.703Article 7 of this chapter.
+This fee shall also cover the costs of the annual compliance review required under Article 7 of this chapter.